dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

-To summarize, there were two ways to solve this issue - either increase the buffer size to 255 so that there was no way that the `uint8_t` container used by `keysize` could possible overflow it, or bitwise AND the `keysize` value with a hex-mask that is sufficient to prove it cannot be a buffer overflow.
+To summarize, there were two ways to solve this issue - either increase the buffer size to 255 so that there was no way that the `uint8_t` container used by `keysize` could possiblly overflow it, or bitwise AND the `keysize` value with a hex-mask that is sufficient to prove it cannot be a buffer overflow.

-This might seem like a pain, but this extra logic is the cost of safety - this code will be running within the kernel context, and needs to pass the verifier's pat-down, as `libbpf` improves to make this sort of explicit proof of safety less necessary.
+This might seem like a pain, but this extra logic is the cost of safety.
+This code will be running within the kernel context, and needs to pass the verifier's pat-down, as `libbpf` improves to make this sort of explicit proof of safety less necessary.

 ## Different signatures for USDT args

-During most of my testing, I tested only against the `SET` command, because this was convenient.
-Once I had a more fully-featured tool, I turned my attention to tracing the other commands.
-As I knew they all had the same signature from the `dtrace` probe definition, it was assumed to be an easy task of just iterating over all of the commands to trace.
+Most of the development was done by testing only with the `SET` command, because this was the most convenient.
+Once there was a more fully-featured tool, attention turned to tracing the other commands.
+As they all had the same signatures according to their Dtrace probe definitions, it was assumed to be an easy task to iterate over all of the commands to be traced.

-There was a nasty little surprise when I implemented `GET`.
-As it turns out, it has **more than one argument signature**:
+There was a nasty little surprise right away when implementing `GET`.
+As it turns out, it can have **more than one argument signature**, depending where it is called from:

 ```{.gnuassembler include=src/elfsignatures.txt startLine=28 endLine=33}
 ```

-This manifested as the `GET` requests returning 0 for `keylen` frequently, as it could be stored in either a `uint8_t` **OR** `a uint64_t`.
+This manifested as the `GET` requests frequently returning 0 for `keylen`, as it could be stored in either a `uint8_t` **OR** `a uint64_t`.

 To get around this, checking if the value was 0 and trying to read again with